JhonnyJason/gitmodules-handler/README.md

 }
 ```
-Both the `createModule` function and the `getModule` function will most likely return a `GitmoduleInfoObject` this object is used to handle the entries for a specific submodule.
+Both the `createModule` function and the `getModule` function will most likely return a `GitmoduleInfoObject`.
+This object is used to handle the entries for a specific submodule.

 ```javascript
 class GitmoduleInfoObject {